You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 How to Apply?

-Register two to three months in advance if you want to take the test.
+Register two to three months in advance to take the test.
 For exact dates, check the official website or local test center.

 During the registration period, you can register by email or online.